-Until then, preheat the oven to 325 °F.
+- Preheat the oven to 325 °F.

-- Remove the cookie dough from the fridge and scoop out the dough creating 12 medium cookies.
-Space each one about 1-2 inches apart—giving each one plenty of room to expand.
+- Remove the cookie dough from the fridge and scoop out the dough creating 12 cookie dough mounds.
+Space each one about 1-2 inches apart, giving each one plenty of room to expand.

-Bake at 325 ° F for 15-18 minutes or until golden brown.
+- Bake at 325 ° F for 15-18 minutes or until golden brown.

 - Sprinkle the cookies with flake sea salt (optional).